 Understanding Mapping Files in Oracle Help and Sun JavaHelp

-Implementing context-sensitive help requires cooperation between the help author and the developer of the application that displays the context-sensitive help topics.
+Implementing context-sensitive help requires close cooperation between the help author and the developer of the application that displays the context-sensitive help topics.
 You both need a mapping .jhm file that associates topic IDs with the target URL.
 When an application calls a context-sensitive help topic, it uses the topic ID to display the correct topic.
 Therefore, both the help and the application must use the same mapping file.
 If the topic IDs and target URLs do not match, the application displays either the wrong topic or no topic.

 The mapping .jhm file lists topic IDs and target URLs.
 This mapping file is also referred to as a header file.
 For Oracle Help and Sun JavaHelp, the mapping file is similar to the following sample file: